There are two enormous deposits of these viscous heavy oils in the world: one in Venezuela and one in Canada.

 The oil sands are a naturally occurring mixture of sand, clay or other minerals, water and bitumen–a heavy and extremely viscous oil.
 The Athabasca deposit, the largest, is mined from the surface.
 All other bitumen is produced in situ –meaning drilling down to the bitumen, treating it to reduce its viscosity, and then pumping it to the surface.

-The mammoth size of the oil sands tailings ponds exceeds the size of any other tailings ponds or impoundments anywhere on the planet.
+The huge size of the oil sands tailings ponds in Alberta exceeds the size of any other tailings ponds or impoundments anywhere on the planet.
 The largest impoundment—the Mildred Lake settling basin, is reportedly the world’s largest dam in terms of the volume of material used for its construction.
 In 2017, there were 20 oil sands tailings ponds in northern Alberta holding approximately 1.3 billion m3 of toxic wastewater.
 The total area of tailings ponds in 2017 was estimated as 220 km2 .

 The ponds hold water, clay, sand and residual bitumen.
 The sand slowly settles and the surface water evaporates, but the layer in between, called the Mature Fine Tailings (MTF), is like a gel.
 It stays put and resists drying—for decades.
 It can take more than 30 years for MTF to solidify sufficiently for the land to be restored.